-When it comes to gifting the bride and groom, the amount of money you should spend and when to give your gift are all valid questions.
-Since this is a friend or family member tying the knot, you’ll want to make sure you do things the right way and follow proper wedding gift etiquette, so your gift is received in good spirits.
+When it comes to gifting the bride and groom on their wedding day, the amount of money you should spend and when to give your gift are all valid questions.
+Since this might be a close friend or family member tying the knot, you’ll want to make sure you do things the right way and follow proper wedding gift etiquette, so your gift is received in good spirits.
 Although gifts don’t surmount to all of the care and happiness you have for the just-married couple, they’re a necessary and warm gesture that the couple will appreciate as they begin their life together.
 Use our simple wedding gift etiquette guide below to start your gifting process.

 Jump straight to the section below that fits your gift question best: